Rape Attorney in New York

 - Preserve all digital communications (texts, emails, social media)

-- Consult a New York City rape defense attorney immediately
+- Consult a New York rape defense attorney immediately

 - Avoid discussing your case with friends, family, or the media

-An experienced defense lawyer will intercept potential errors, advise you on your rights, and begin building a proactive defense from the moment you retain legal representation.
+An experienced rape defense lawyer in New York will intercept potential errors, advise you on your rights, & begin building a proactive defense from the moment you retain legal representation.

-What Should I Do If I'm Accused of Rape in NYC?
+What Should I Do If I'm Accused of Rape in New York?

-If you are accused of rape, it is crucial to remain calm and avoid making any statements or admissions that could be used against you.
-Contacting a rape lawyer in NYC at Raiser and Kenniff, P.C. immediately is essential.
-We can guide you on handling interactions with law enforcement and help prevent any missteps that could jeopardize your defense.
+If you are accused of rape, it is crucial to remain calm & avoid making any statements or admissions that could be used against you.
+Contacting a rape lawyer in New York at Raiser and Kenniff, P.C. immediately is essential.
+We can guide you on handling interactions with law enforcement & help prevent any missteps that could jeopardize your defense.

 a Reputation For excellence